Stop WWF's New Deal for Nature

 Former CEO of The Nature Conservancy Mark Tercek describes the intent best: "This reminds me of my Wall Street days.
 I mean, all the new markets, the high yield markets, this is how they all start."

-This deal must be stopped.
+The conservation industry's plans must be stopped.
 We call on all those who care about the living world, particularly about Indigenous and tribal peoples, those who stand to lose the most, to speak out.

 We urge you to hold public meetings, disseminate information, form local campaign groups, hold protests, and to take whatever action is necessary to halt this monstrous and unprecedented assault on our living world by the capitalist system.